Is it time to start using a 3PL (Third Party Logistics) to handle your logistics and reverse logistics?

 Do you know how much warehouse space you’re going to need 6, 12, 18 months down the line?
 It’s a complicated question that only grows more complex as you begin to factor in your business’s growth, challenges, staffing, and demand for inventory.

 If your sales triple next quarter, what would it take for your business to accommodate that kind of explosive growth?
-Say you’re sales triple in volume, It is likely you’ll need:
+Say you’re sales triple in volume, it is likely you’ll need:

 Now imagine the inverse, your sales drop by 30% due to unforeseen circumstances and you’re left with a warehouse full of merchandise that isn’t moving.
 Perhaps you can liquidate or return the excess but you’re still left holding the bag on that extra warehouse space.
-That’s an expensive pill to swallow – but to make matters worse you have employees who, by no fault of their own, have nothing to work on now.
-That outcome is rough.

 Using a 3PL takes some of the guesswork out of the inevitable expansion and contraction of businesses by allowing flexibility as you continue to scale or when you hit a bump in the road.
 Need more space?
 It's there.
 Need less hands on deck to pick and pack?
 Consider it done.